-A resource consent is required for discharging dairy effluent.
+Information for resource consent applications for discharging dairy effluent.

 Please note that different rules apply to consents within the coastal environment governed by the Hawke’s Bay Regional Coastal Environment Plan.

 The discharge to land of Farm Dairy Effluent requires a consent under Rules 14 and 15 of the Regional Resource Management Plan (http://www.hbrc.govt.nz/our-council/policies-plans-strategies/rrmp/) or Rules 20 and 21 of the Regional Coastal Environment Plan.

 In applying for a resource consent to discharge farm dairy effluent you will need to include

 - An Overseer Nutrient Budget prepared by an approved provider.
 This is someone with a certificate in advanced sustainable nutrient management from Massey University or a certified Nutrient Management Advisor.

 - A Massey Pond Storage Calculation.
 This can be run by a DairyNZ or Fonterra representative.

 Without this, the application will not be considered complete and will not be accepted by the Regional Council.